ayush-programer/tutorials/linux-doc.md

 The `{}` is a placeholder for the pipe input.

 Note: To do a command for each line of input, you need to specify this with `-L` switch.
-Take a look at this example:
+Take a look at these examples:

 ```shell
 $ pgrep ksoft | xargs ps -o comm,cls,pri,pcpu,psr